Add Custom Domains

 On this page you will learn how to customize your app’s domain in two ways:

-- Customizing your pla.sh subdomain
+- Custom pla.sh subdomain

-- Using your own custom domain
+- Bring your own domain

 When you deploy a Plash app for the first time, a .plash

-export PLASH_APP_ID='fasthtml-app-r4nd0mstr1ng'
+export PLASH_APP_NAME='my-awesome-app-83k'

 To customize your Plash subdomain: